 About Davis Law Group

-Davis Law Group is a personal injury firm located in Seattle serving drunk driving victims across the state of Washington.
+Davis Law Group is an award-winning injury law firm located in Seattle serving drunk driving victims across the state of Washington.
 Founding attorney Chris Davis and his wife Mischelle are advocates for tougher drunk driving laws in the state and actively support programs and organizations that seek to raise awareness and a prevent impaired driving.